 - For introducers to the Company we gain information through business cards, introduction letters, incoming mail shots etc.

 - It should be noted that data collection is often by word of mouth.
+Staff must record on hard copy, the telephone conversation & the nature of the data.

 An indicative but not exhaustive list of examples is given as Appendix B but staff must use their best judgement in this area.